lwiest/BASICCompiler/readme.md

 ## Build Instructions

 ### Prerequisites
-* You have Java SDK 5 (or higher) installed on your system.
+* You have Java SDK 5 or higher installed on your system.

 ### Instructions
-1. Download this project's ZIP file from GitHub and unzip it to a temporary folder.
+1. Download this project&rsquo;s ZIP file from GitHub.
+2. Unzip it to a temporary folder.

-2. **To work with the BASIC Compiler source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
+3. **To work with the BASIC Compiler source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.

-3. **To compile BASIC Compiler into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
+4. **To compile BASIC Compiler into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar
    ```
-   This produces the `BASICCompiler.jar` file, containing the compiled BASIC Compiler.
+   This produces the `BASICCompiler.jar` file, containing the BASIC Compiler.

    (Note that the environment variable `JAVA_HOME` must point to the installation folder of your Java SDK.)